timbre-conference/timbre2023/content/cfp/index.md

 Timbre 2023 invites submissions in one of the following formats:

+- **Regular papers**

+  - _Submission_: Abstracts up to 2 pages (500-1000 words)
+  - _Contribution_: Original research, including case studies, position papers, and review papers
-- **Regular submissions for oral presentation or poster**: up to 2 pages (500-1000 words), can be expanded to 5 pages upon acceptance.
-Authors should indicate the mode of presentation that best fits their contribution.
-Final presentation mode will be based on author request, reviews, and program constraints.
+  - _Presentation_: Oral presentation or poster.
+Authors should indicate upon submission the mode of presentation that best fits their contribution.
+Final presentation mode will be based on author request, reviews, and program constraints

-- **Sessions or tutorials**: up to 2 pages (500-1000 words).
-If accepted, authors must provide in addition a 250-word abstract to promote the session/ tutorial on the conference website.
-Accepted proposals will be included in the proceedings.
-Sessions/ tutorials might include:
+  - _Camera-ready_: Accepted regular submissions can be expanded to 5 pages.
+The updated/expanded version will be included in the conference proceedings

+- **Sessions or tutorials**

+  - _Submission_: Abstracts up to 2 pages (500-1000 words)
+  - _Contribution_: We encourage a broad range of contributions.
+Sessions/tutorials might include:
     - Pedagogy conversations
     - Professional development sessions
     - Lecture-demos for technological tools
     - Lecture-recitals (timbre in practice)
+  - _Presentation_: Sessions/tutorials typically last 1-2 hours.
+Authors should indicate upon submission how long they plan their session/tutorial to last.
+Final duration of sessions/tutorials will depend on the program, trying to accommodate the requested duration and the program constraints
+  - _Camera-ready_: Accepted sessions/tutorials may be expanded to 5 pages.
+The updated/expanded version will be included in the conference proceedings.
+Additionally, authors of accepted sessions/tutorials must provide a 250-word abstract to promote their session/tutorial on the conference website

+- **Work-in-progress**
-- **Work-in-progress submissions**: a 250-word abstract plus a list of questions raised and/ or currently being addressed by the work.
-Accepted abstracts will be included in the proceedings.
+  - _Submission_: A 250-word abstract plus a list of questions raised and/or currently being addressed by the work
-  - We particularly encourage work-in-progress submissions from “newcomers” – masters or early-stage doctoral students without a supervisor who is part of the timbre community, especially from underrepresented groups.
+  - _Contribution_: Work-in-progress submissions are expected to contain thought-provoking ideas that can potentially incite discussion and stimulate cross-pollination between communities.
+We particularly encourage work-in-progress submissions from “newcomers” – masters or early-stage doctoral students without a supervisor who is part of the timbre community, especially from underrepresented groups
+  - _Presentation_: Work-in-progress submissions will be presented as posters in a dedicated session
+  - _Camera-ready_: Accepted work-in-progress abstracts can be updated but not be expanded beyond the 250-word limit (plus questions).
+The updated version will be included in the conference proceedings

 All submissions will be peer-reviewed by at least two members of the program committee.
-Accepted regular submissions can be updated to a 5-page paper that will be included in the conference proceedings.
 Submissions must conform to the <a href="./doc/timbre2023_template.dotx" >template</a>.

 Please contact the <a href="mailto:caetano@prism.cnrs.fr,zwallmar@uoregon.edu">Programme Chairs</a> should you have any questions.